Mick Channon: Horse racing

 Channon always had an interest in horse racing during his football career.
 After retiring from full-time professional football in 1986, he began working as an assistant trainer, before becoming a licensed trainer in his own right in 1990.
 He initially had ten horses.

 He then moved to the West Ilsley stables near Newbury, formerly owned by the Queen, and began to increase his number of horses, eventually ending up with almost 200.

 In 2002, he ended the season with 123 winners, topping the 100-mark for the first time in his career.
-He is one of the sport's most respected trainers, though has yet to produce a winner of one of the British Classic Races.

 In May 2012, he produced his first Classic winner when Samitar took the Irish 1,000 Guineas.

-Among owners who have had their horses with Channon are old colleagues and acquaintances from his footballing days, including Kevin Keegan, Alan Ball, Chris Cattlin and Sir Alex Ferguson.
+Among owners who had their horses with Channon are old football colleagues, including Kevin Keegan, Alan Ball, Chris Cattlin and Sir Alex Ferguson.

+In October 2022, Channon retired from training.
+His son Jack took over the licence.

 Personal life

 On 27 August 2008, Channon was involved and injured in a motorway accident on the M1.
 He was travelling from the Doncaster Sales to his West Ilsley stables in Berkshire when the accident happened.
 Channon was reported to have suffered a punctured lung and broken arm and jaw.

 During an interview with Clare Balding broadcast on BBC One on 3 January 2009, Channon spoke about how, as a result of the broken jaw, he was subsequently fitted with metal plates in his face.
 Bloodstock agent and friend Tim Corby died in the accident.

 He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel while being interviewed at his West Ilsley racing stables near Newbury.